sparsetech/pine/docs/2-tree-updates.md

 * Tag type: `TagRef[tag.A]`
 * Class name: `TagRef.byClass[tag.A]("class-name")`

+A `TagRef` exposes methods for manipulating nodes and their attributes.
+See its [source code](https://github.com/sparsetech/pine/blob/master/shared/src/main/scala/pine/TagRef.scala) for a full list of operations.

+## Diffs
+A `Diff` is an immutable object which describes tree changes.
+It is instantiated for example by the `TagRef` operations you have seen before such as `:=` (`set`), `replace` etc.

+So far, these changes were performed directly on the tree.
+However, for the JavaScript back end, we have an additional rendering context that can apply those changes to the DOM.
+This will be explained in the next chapter.

+The full list of supported diffs can be found [here](https://github.com/sparsetech/pine/blob/master/shared/src/main/scala/pine/Diff.scala).

+### Multiple occurrences
-If you would like to perform a change on all occurrences, use the `each` attribute:
+If you would like to perform a change on all occurrences of a `TagRef`, use the `each` function:

 ```scala
 val div = html"""<div><span></span><span></span></div>"""